 Adapted from a Paris stage success, “Moulin Rouge” is no less concerned than other musicals with the motivating forces of love.
 But instead of “love at first sight” adventure between over-grown adolescents, it presents the battle of a young wife to win back the playwright husband whom she has driven into the arms of a French actress.

-It is interesting to remark that, before it became a phrase, boy meets girl was almost a romantic cliché sometimes used in newspaper titles (in which the definite and indefinite articles are often omitted); for example, on Thursday 25th January 1923, under the title Romance Is Saved as Boy Meets Girl Starting Back Home, The Philadelphia Inquirer published a story that thus began:
+It is interesting to remark that, before it became a phrase, boy meets girl was almost a romantic cliché sometimes used in newspaper titles (in which the definite and indefinite articles are often omitted).
+For example, the following is the beginning of a story titled Romance Is Saved as Boy Meets Girl Starting Back Home, published in The Philadelphia Inquirer (Philadelphia, Pennsylvania) of Thursday 25th January 1923:

 National Park, N. J., Jan.
 24.—A romance with all the denouements of a first-rate movie thriller, that left a Virginia girl penniless in Camden and appealing to the police for shelter, finally blossomed anew tonight when Miss Martha Bowles, of Meadow View, Va., and Robert Murray, Jr., of this place, were welcomed by Murray’s parents to their home on Simpson avenue near Red Bank avenue, Verga.